Embedded Baremetal

 A .zip file containing a project

-What ADI tried to do back then was to write an ADI driver for an ADI part, provided that we were selling the evaluation board with ADI part on it The communication driver would be specific for each microcontroller or system board we would use: Maxim, Microchip, STM, etc The structure was mainly containing buffers instantiations and functions calling The users would have to fill-in the code with their specific functions
+What ADI tried to do back then was to write an ADI driver for an ADI part, provided that we were selling the evaluation board with ADI part on it.
+The communication driver would be specific for each microcontroller or system board we would use: Maxim, Microchip, STM, etc. The structure was consisted mainly of buffers instantiations and function calls.
+The users would have to fill-in the code with their specific functions.

 The initial approach had two targets: